VictorTaelin/Interaction-Calculus/IC.md

 - LAM represents a lambda.
 - APP represents a application.
 - SUP represents a superposition.
-- COL represents a collapse.
+- DUP represents a duplication.

 Lambdas are curried, and work like their λC counterpart, except with a relaxed scope, and with affine usage.
 Applications eliminate lambdas, like in λC, through the beta-reduce (APP-LAM) interaction.

 Superpositions work like pairs.
-Collapsers eliminate superpositions through the collapse (COL-SUP) interaction, which works exactly like a pair projection.
+Duplications eliminate superpositions through the lapse (DUP-SUP) interaction, which works exactly like a pair projection.

-What makes SUPs and COLs unique is how they interact with LAMs and APPs.
-When a SUP is applied to an argument, it reduces through the overlap interaction (APP-SUP), and when a LAM is projected, it reduces through the entangle interaction (COL-LAM).
+What makes SUPs and DUPs unique is how they interact with LAMs and APPs.
+When a SUP is applied to an argument, it reduces through the overlap interaction (APP-SUP), and when a LAM is projected, it reduces through the entangle interaction (DUP-LAM).
 This gives a computational behavior for every possible
 interaction: there are no runtime errors on the Interaction Calculus.

 The 'Label' is just a numeric value.
-It affects the COL-SUP interaction.
+It affects the DUP-SUP interaction.

 The interaction rules are listed below: